ProjectIgnis/Distribution/skin/Readme.md

 * CARDINFO_PASSCODE_SCOPE_TEXT_COLOR : Changes the color used for the text with the the passcode and scope of a card in the "Card Info" area
 * FPS_TEXT_COLOR : Changes the color used for the FPS displayed ingame

 The following 32 fields change the color used for the areas in Deck Edit, specifically for the areas where the informations about the deck are displayed.
-Example: Monsters 32, Spells 5, Traps 3.
+Example, the panel wher one read `Monsters 32, Spells 5, Traps 3`.

 * DECK_WINDOW_EXTRA_BOTTOM_LEFT
 * DECK_WINDOW_EXTRA_BOTTOM_RIGHT